 Introduction

-A mechanical drawing is a kind of technical drawing.
-It displays information about various mechanical systems, such as HVAC (heating, ventilation, and air conditioning).
-Often, mechanical drawings will be combined with electrical and plumbing drawings – these are called MEP drawings.
+A mechanical drawing is a technical drawing that displays information about various mechanical systems, such as HVAC (heating, ventilation, and air conditioning).
+Mechanical drawings are often combined with electrical and plumbing drawings to create MEP drawings.

 The job of mechanical drawings is to accurately identify all geometric features of the machine component.
 To convey all product information to the manufacturer, it includes various orthographic views, which are also sometimes called orthogonal projections or multiview drawings.
 Orthographic projections represent 3D objects, viewed from a perpendicular position to the drawing plane.

-The relevance of mechanical engineering drawings is that they help communicate issues and solutions, and define what requires to be done.
-Once they are complete, they are considered a part of the construction drawings, which are further utilized to apply for building permits.
+Mechanical engineering drawings are relevant because they help communicate issues and solutions and define what needs to be done.
+Once they are complete, they are considered part of the construction drawings, which are further utilized to apply for building permits.
 Furthermore, they can be used to help determine the price of a project.

 Traditionally, mechanical drawings are made by hand, with the aid of drafting instruments such as compasses.
-Sheets of paper are placed on drafting tables, which are slanted towards the draftsman.
+Sheets of paper are placed on drafting tables, which are slanted toward the draftsman.

 Mechanical vs Engineering Drawing